How we cut our MVP in half to launch KIDLY

 3. Bite off half of what you think you can chew

-Whatever it is you think you are capable of achieving, stop and remove 50% of it right there and then.
+Whatever you think you are capable of achieving, stop and remove 50% of it.
 Get rid of the other half until the first half is complete.
-Obviously “half” is a horizontal slice as opposed to a vertical slice.

 4. Give your teams problems to solve, not solutions to adopt.

-When it came to crunch time, James gave us a difficult problem and empowered us to make it work.
-There is nothing like challenge, accountability and trust to unite a team, in order to set yourself up for success.
+When it came to it, James gave us a difficult problem to solve and empowered us to make it work.
+There is nothing like challenge, accountability and trust to unite a team and set yourself up for success.
 James showed great leadership which lead us to success quickly.

 5. It’s either a fixed deadline or a fixed scope, not both!